 What techniques did Caillebotte use in this painting?

-What is the significance of the workers depicted in the painting?
+What is the significance of the subject matter in "The Floor Scrapers"?

 How does "The Floor Scrapers" reflect Impressionist ideals?